How Do I Remove Public Records From Google?

 Types Of Publicly Available Records

-Based on the law, there are several documents and records that could actually be considered public records.
+Based on the law, some several documents and records could actually be considered public records.
 These include the following.

 • Court Records